Diverse multi-year or one-time projects

 Each year, nearly 5,000 area elementary students visit Bluff Lake as part of our mission “to foster environmental education and stewardship at Bluff Lake, a unique urban wildlife refuge.”
 Thousands of visitors come to Bluff Lake each year to enjoy a few moments of solace and connection to nature.

-The Center includes Bluff Lake, a shallow 8-acre body of water whose supply derives chiefly from two storm water drainage outfalls, and, as such is intermittent.
+The Center includes Bluff Lake, a shallow 8-acre body of water whose supply derives chiefly from storm water drainage outfalls, and is intermittent.
 In 2014 Martin and Wood chose to lend a hand to the Center, pro bono, in its efforts to obtain a reliable supply of water to enhance the enjoyment of the Center by both wildlife and people.